 By using hashtags such as #journorequest, you can find stories to contribute to from journalists searching for articles sources.

-Our campaigns have managed to secure us some fantastic article placements on website such as:
+Our campaigns have managed to secure us some fantastic article placements on websites such as:

 This in turn has helped contribute to SEO improvements on our client’s websites such as: